 The gently winding road offers many places to stop, park and stretch your legs while taking in the scenery.
 Halfway through the Loop, make a point to stop at the Visitors Center.
-Photo opportunities are ample and restrooms available.
-The water-powered mill is near the Visitor Center is a must-see as well.
+Pick up some trinkets to take home with you: souvenirs and maps are inside the store, as well as other locally made products.
+Photo opportunities are ample and, luckily, restrooms are available as well.
+The water-powered mill, named the “John P. Cable Grist Mill” is also near the visitor center and is definitely a must-see for all history lovers.

 From Gatlinburg, take the Parkway to the National Park.
 Immediately after the Sugarland Visitor Center (on your right), make a right on Little River Road.
 Stay on this scenic road for about 25 miles of winding, beautiful roads.
 The road dead-ends into Cades Cove.

 During your drive, keep an eye out for whitetail deer, coyotes, elk, fox, and black bears.
 Visitors often spy black bears in the late afternoon/early evening hours.
 Black bears typically can be seen along the Loop during late summer and fall.